 There are many ways to help the Earth, and every little bit counts.
 These tips, coupled with ideas for environmentally friendly gifts, can jump-start your efforts to go green with your workplace.

-- Promote alternative modes of transportation: Four in five employed Canadians drive their own vehicle to work each day, and most drive alone.
+Four in five employed Canadians drive their own vehicle to work each day, and most drive alone.
 Promoting the use of alternative modes of transportation, such as carpooling, public transit or park and rides, can significantly cut down on greenhouse gases and emissions.
 Or, forgo motorized transportation altogether and encourage walking or biking to work.
-About 7 percent of Canadians already do it.
+About 7 percent of Canadians already do it, according to Statistics Canada.
 Discuss the benefits and hold a workplace-wide challenge where everyone uses an alternative mode of transportation at least one day a week.
 Enter those who participate into a prize draw for a computer backpack or bike light.

 Whether you’re trying to go paperless, reduce waste or lower the number of cars on the road, your efforts can make the Earth, and your employees, happier.
 Use one or all of these tips, plus environmentally friendly gifts, and you’ll soon see big changes.
 Good luck!